-I’m a PhD student here at Open Lab.
-My research looks at how digital technologies and engaging activities can support young people to make better cities for the future.
-Urban planners and designers often overlook youth, and I think this is wrong.
-Prior to this, I worked as an urban planner in local government, and helped to conduct research into high streets and public transport.
+My research looks at how digital technologies can support children and young people to make better cities for the future.
+Urban planners and designers often overlook these groups, and I think this is wrong.
+Prior to this, I trained and worked as a planner in local government.